-Learning Outcomes.
-To achieve this unit a Assessment Criteria: Assessment of these outcomes learner must be able to: demonstrates a learner can: Prepare to carry out research on a chosen project topic.
+Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.
+Create a framework within which to carry out research on a chosen project topic.
 1.1 Conduct an extensive literature search for the chosen project topic.
-1.2 Apply a theoretical framework to guide research Use selected data and literature in carrying out their research.
-2.1 Analyse selected qualitative data to identify and discuss relevant themes.
-2.2 Use relevant data and literature to support research findings 2.3 Mitigate ethical concerns in carrying out the research project Produce documentation in a format appropriate for an academic research Synthesise multiple sources to create a scholarly literature review project.
-3.2 Apply an academically recognised style for formatting and citing sources.
+Apply a theoretical framework to guide research 2.
+Employ appropriate data collection and analysis methods for qualitative research.
+2.1 2.2 2.3 Analyse selected qualitative data to identify and discuss relevant themes.
+Use relevant data and literature to support research findings Mitigate ethical concerns in carrying out the 3.
+Produce a formal academic research report following the tenets of academic writing and referencing.
+3.1 Synthesise multiple sources to create a scholarly literature review Apply an academically recognised style for formatting and citing sources.
 3.3 Write proficiently in the context of an academic research project.